How to Personalization

 personal/docker-entrypoints - Contains custom docker-entrypoint scripts that will run inside the container during make start.
 Refer to default entrypoint scripts for examples.
 The scripts are divided into two folders: first-run and every-run:

-• every-run - Contains scripts that will run every time the container is started.
+first-run- Contains scripts that will run only once when the container is started for the first time.every-run- Contains scripts that will run every time the running container is entered.
 Useful for an example when setting up the environment variables for each user session.

-:::info docker-entrypoints only supports *.sh files that get sourced by zsh shell. :::
+docker-entrypoints only supports *.sh files that get sourced by zsh shell.